iluwatar/java-design-patterns/leader-followers/README.md

 ---
-title: "Leader-Followers Design Pattern: Efficient Thread Management"
+title: "Leader-Followers Pattern in Java: Enhancing Efficiency with Dynamic Worker Allocation"
+shortTitle: Leader-Followers
 description: "Discover the Leader-Followers design pattern for efficient thread management and synchronization.
 Learn how to optimize resource usage and improve system performance with detailed examples and applications."
 category: Concurrency
 language: en